 Another important factor that needs to be considered is that the power steering system can take on damage if there is an impact, such as running over a large pot hole or hitting a curb.
 This could lead to the rack & pinion getting misaligned.
 It can happen during everyday driving, and must be addressed as soon as possible before the whole system is affected.

 It can be difficult to do maintenance of the power steering pump on your own, because it is generally run by the serpentine belt.
 You need qualified technicians and mechanics that you can trust, like Davies Auto Care.
-If you experience any problems with your power steering system, or other parts like the air filter, drop by our shop and we will be glad to help you with your power steering troubles.
+If you experience any problems with your power steering system, or other parts like the Cathedral City air filter change, drop by our shop and we will be glad to help you with your power steering troubles.

 Come Visit Us